andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-text-message-in-app-using-mfmessagecomposeviewcontroller-with-swift.md

     }
 }</pre>

-  * You&#8217;ll notice that I create an instance of <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> (the custom class we just defined in previous steps).
-It&#8217;s declared at a scope that can be seen throughout the lifetime of the View Controller (so that the delegate callback can be invoked when appropriate).
+  * You'll notice that I create an instance of <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> (the custom class we just defined in previous steps).
+It's declared at a scope that can be seen throughout the lifetime of the View Controller (so that the delegate callback can be invoked when appropriate).
   * <span class="lang:swift decode:true  crayon-inline " >sendTextMessageButtonTapped</span> is wired up to a button on my storyboard, and will be executed when the user taps the button.
-  * Checking to make sure the device can send a text message is critical &#8211; Note that running the example in the Simulator will execute the _else_ block, because the Simulator cannot send text messages.
+  * Checking to make sure the device can send a text message is critical – Note that running the example in the Simulator will execute the _else_ block, because the Simulator cannot send text messages.
   * If the device _can_ send texts, a configured <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> is obtained from the <span class="lang:swift decode:true  crayon-inline " >MessageComposer</span> instance.
-It&#8217;s then displayed.
+It's then displayed.
-  * If the device _can&#8217;t_ send texts, it&#8217;s probably a good idea to alert the user somehow&#8230; I&#8217;ve chosen a simple <span class="lang:swift decode:true  crayon-inline " >UIAlertView</span>.
+  * If the device _can't_ send texts, it's probably a good idea to alert the user somehow&#8230; I've chosen a simple <span class="lang:swift decode:true  crayon-inline " >UIAlertView</span>.

 ### Summary

-In this walkthrough, I&#8217;ve demonstrated the mechanics of configuring, displaying, and dismissing a <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span>, which enables your users to send a text message in-app.
-Additionally, I&#8217;ve attempted to show how to keep the View Controller from handling more than it really should, by segregating out the <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> configuration and delegate protocol conformance to another class.
+In this walkthrough, I've demonstrated the mechanics of configuring, displaying, and dismissing a <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span>, which enables your users to send a text message in-app.
+Additionally, I've attempted to show how to keep the View Controller from handling more than it really should, by segregating out the <span class="lang:swift decode:true  crayon-inline " >MFMessageComposeViewController</span> configuration and delegate protocol conformance to another class.

 Happy texting!